List of Coronation Street characters introduced in 2002: Mick Hopwood

 Michael "Mick" Hopwood was a local police constable and a resident of Coronation Street.
 Whilst in Weatherfield, he lived at number 14a and had a relationship with Janice Battersby (Vicky Entwistle), causing a rivalry with her ex-husband Les (Bruce Jones).
 On one occasion, he stopped Les after he drove through a red light and was provoked into fighting him in front of fellow officer Emma Watts (Angela Lonsdale).
 Les was then arrested for assaulting a police officer and served a three-month prison sentence after Emma backed up Mick's fraudulent statement.
 A month after Les' release, Mick proposed to Janice, but after she found out that he lied about his incident with Les, she declined it and he left Weatherfield.

 Tommy Harris

 Thomas "Tommy" Harris (previously Nelson) was played by Thomas Craig.

-Tommy, his wife Angela (Kathryn Hunt), and their children Katy (Lucy-Jo Hudson) and Craig (Richard Fleeshman) first came to the street as the new tenants of Number 6 and using the surname "Nelson".
-They came originally from Sheffield where Angela had worked as a barmaid.
-She witnessed a murder and gave evidence against the accused.
-The family of the accused threatened Angela and her family and eventually tried to set fire to their house.
-The Harrises were protected by the Witness Protection programme, given a new identity and moved to Weatherfield.

-Tommy was a trained mechanic and Sheffield Wednesday F.C. supporter, and was soon hired by Kevin Webster (Michael Le Vell) at the garage, using references supplied by the Witness Protection team.
-Soon after, Kevin found a wallet containing a union card with the name Tommy Harris.
-Tommy took it when he found it lying where Kevin had left it but Kevin, when realizing Tommy had the wallet, accused him of stealing.
-Tommy could not explain and was sacked.
-Eventually however, Tommy took Kevin into his confidence and was re-hired.
-In April 2003 however, Katy slipped away to visit friends in Sheffield and was followed home by the brothers of the man who was jailed on Angela's evidence.
-There was a siege at the Harris's house and Tommy was shot in the process, nearly losing his arm in subsequent surgery.
-The family stayed in Weatherfield even though their cover was blown and resumed using their real name Harris.